 “I talked with this guy who said, ‘There is no problem with what you ask’.
 But then he tells me that it wasn’t his decision to make.
 Said I had to go to the Ministry of Information and fill out some more forms there.”

 Bidding adieu to master Engda, who went off in search of new fields to conquer, we piled back into Belay’s Opel for the short drive to the Ministry of Information.
-I could already tell that before it was all said and done, in order to get Rich’s camera back we were going to end up talking to the Minister of Lens-caps and Tripods.
+I could already tell that before it was all said and done, in order to get Rich’s camera back we were going to end up talking to (and perhaps paying off) the Minister of Lens Caps and Tripods.

 Follow the fortunes of professional boxing in America, and you can trace the immigrant’s path to the middle class through the 20th century.
-Boxing, like running, is a bootstrap sport, it requires very little in the way of equipment, but a great deal of heart, dedication and belief.
+Boxing, like running, is a bootstrap sport, requiring very little in the way of equipment, but a great deal of heart, dedication and belief.